Historic Sites of Manitoba: Birtle Indian Residential School (Ninth Street, Birtle, Municipality of Prairie View)

 Principals | Vice-Principals | Teachers | Photos & Coordinates | Sources

-The first facility at Birtle used for the education of Aboriginal children, in what is known now as the Municipality of Prairie View, was known as the “Stone School”.
+The first facility at Birtle used for the education of Indigenous children, in what is known now as the Municipality of Prairie View, was known as the “Stone School”.
 Built in 1882, it was situated two blocks west of the Main Street bridge.
-Originally built as a school for the children of Birtle, Mayor J. S. Crawford persuaded the federal government in 1890 to lease the building as a boarding school for Aboriginal children from surrounding reserves.
+Originally built as a school for the children of Birtle, Mayor John Sanderson Crawford persuaded the federal government in 1890 to lease the building as a boarding school for Indigenous children from surrounding reserves.
 They used it for a year or two then town children returned to the Stone School until it burned on 20 November 1895.

-The building and property were sold in mid-2016 and visits to the site are not permitted.
+In mid-2016, the building and property were sold and the present owner does not permit visits to the site.

 Principals